jtgrauke/Overline.Studio/_projects/navigo.md

 </div>

 <div class="span-12 md-span-6 md-start-7">
     <p>Risk comes from not knowing what you’re doing.
 So Navigo is working to give people tools to stop bad things before they even happen.
-As part of strategy, we we're inspired by the quote from King Lune in the Horse and His Boy, "For this is what it means to be a king: to be first in every desperate attack and last in every desperate retreat..."</p>
+As part of strategy, we were inspired by the quote from King Lune in the Horse and His Boy, "For this is what it means to be a king: to be first in every desperate attack and last in every desperate retreat..."</p>
 </div>

 <div class="span-12 pt1 lg-pt2">